marcus-ingenious/VPRI-Shield/README.md

-# VPRI-Shield for Arduino Nano or compatible Boards
+# VPRI-Shield
-Versatile Shield for Prototyping and Implementation of Arduino Nano Projects
+Versatile Shield for Prototyping and Implementation with Arduino Nano or compatible boards